mrciolino/wiki-backup/locations/north_geskoworm.md

 Located far to the north, Krorg's Hometown is in a very cold tundra.
 There isn't much else in the area, nor useful natural resources.

 # Population
 The population is almost entirely gnomes, totally about 500.
 There are the occasional wanderers, vagabonds, and tourists who visit.
 The town attracts tourists because of its strange gnomish culture.
 For example, every year they decide who the next supreme dictator will be based on a comedy show.

+Krorg's Hometown is politically separated into the collectivist traditionalist optimist faction who seek to preserve their former ways of life in a hostile environment, and the individualist progressive pessimist faction who seek to focus on the adaptation of society to fit the new environment.
+The optimists hold political power while the pessimists avoid the government in favor of doing things for themselves.

 # Government
 Krorg's Hometown is ruled by a bizzarre system where absolute power is given to whoever can tell the best joke.
 I think the word "Ridiocracy" would best describe this.
 Being unfunny is seen as a particularly capital offense usually dealt with via death (tied to a tree until you freeze to death) or banishment (freeze out in the wastes).